Part B: Further technical guidance

 Evidence that relates to a herb or herbal substance, the species (and subspecies if applicable), plant part, method of preparation and processing, the equivalent dry weight and the dose of active component used should be consistent with that of the herb or herbal substance in the medicine.
 If the processing used to prepare a particular herbal product is different to that used in the literature, you will need to hold evidence that the chemical profile of the resulting active ingredient(s) is not substantially different from the active ingredient used in the evidence to support your indication.
 Unfortunately, many trials inadequately describe or characterise the composition of the herbal treatment.
 Even when the herbal ingredient is standardised to known active therapeutic components or marker compounds, there can be variation in the concentration of other components in the herbal extract for example that may result in different pharmacological activity in vivo.

 Other characteristics of medicines used in clinical trials may also impact on relevance to your proposed indication.
-For example, modified release dosage forms of a medicine designed for slow or delayed release of an active ingredient may not be relevant to support indications that imply health outcomes that are achieved rapidly (for example: 'for the rapid relief of pain').
+For example, modified release dosage forms of a medicine designed for slow or delayed release of an active ingredient may not be relevant to support indications claims that imply health outcomes that are achieved rapidly (for example: 'for the rapid relief of fast acting formula to relieve pain').

 As indicated in Part A of this guidance, only human studies are considered sufficient as primary evidence to support indications for your listed medicine.
 Studies used to justify the scientific indications for your medicine should be conducted in populations that are representative of, or can reasonably be extrapolated to the general Australian population.